-If your Windows Defender gives you MSASCui.exe Unable To Locate Component error on your Windows, one would on a Windows XP machine normally try to uninstall Windows Defender and then try to install it again.
-But you cant do that in Windows Vista and later, as Defender is integrated into the OS.
+If your Windows Defender gives you MSASCui.exe Unable To Locate Component error on your Windows, one would earlier, normally try to uninstall Windows Defender and then try to install it again.
+But you can’t do that now, as Defender is integrated into the OS.

 MSASCui.exe – Unable To Locate Component.

 This application has failed to start because MpRtMon.DLL was not found.
 Re-installing the application may fix this problem.

 MSASCui.exe is the Defender’s User Interface application situated in C:\Program Files\Windows Defender folder.
 MpRtMon.dll is Defender’s ‘Realtime Monitor’ dll, situated in C:\Program files\Windows Defenderfolder.

 There is also no way you can really uninstall Windows Defender without facing other issues.
 Moreover, if you try to install Defender over your earlier installation, you will probably get a message that you don’t need to install the program because it already comes with Windows Vista.
 There will also be no option to continue the installation.
 The installation would just stop!

 Nevertheless, you can try this trick if your Windows Defender throws up this error on your Windows every now and then.

 First Run System File Checker.
 To do this first type cmd in the Search Bar but DONT hit enter.
 Rt-Click on cmd and choose Run as Administrator.